Chapel

 The Chapel was consecrated on Ascension Day 1623 by George Montaigne, then-Lord Bishop of London, and has continued to be a centre of worship ever since.
 More information on the history of the Chapel is available here.
 A more detailed account is provided in the short book by Stella Baker, The Chapels of Lincoln’s Inn Since 1422 (2008), which is available for purchase from the Library at the cost of £5.00.

 The Chapel is open to the public from Monday to Friday, 09:00 to 17:00, as a place of prayer, quiet and reflection; as well as on Sundays for services during the legal terms, from 11:00 to 12:30.
-It is closed on Saturdays and bank holidays, and may occasionally be closed at other times, which will be listed below.
+It is closed on Saturdays, on bank holidays, and during August.
+It may occasionally be closed at other times, which will be listed below.
 All are welcome to visit us during our opening hours, and to join us at all our advertised services.

-Please note that the Chapel will be closed on Friday 27 June, Monday 25 August & Tuesday 26 August.
+Please note that the Chapel will be closed from Friday 31 July until Sunday 31 August, re-opening on Monday 1 September.